-We're delighted that Spain & the Canary Islands are welcoming UK visitors for their well-earned holidays.
+We're delighted that Spain & the Canaries are welcoming UK visitors for their well-earned holidays.

 Entry to Mainland Spain, including the Canary Islands